Having Fun with Your Asus Tablet--A Basic Step-by-Step Setup

 - Scroll to Other, Donation version, only a buck.

-- Scroll to Add Individual settings and press the + icon and select screen 1, hit OK
+- If you would like individual settings by screen: Scroll to Add Individual settings and press the + icon and select screen 1, hit OK

 - Scroll to Screen 1 settings, under Picture source and choose Picture Folder